 I fell in love with the quilt, and have been [not-so] patiently waiting for the pattern to be released.
+[Edit: The pattern is out!
+If you want to make this quilt design by Violet Craft, you can find her pattern on her site here.]
 In the meantime, inspired by the quilt, I decided to make blocks reminiscent of the quilt for my bee mates.
 I got some requests for a tutorial, so here it is!
 Please note, there are a LOT of pictures.
 I’m a visual learner, so I took pictures of every. single. step.

 Broken Herringbone Block